-As a result of their level of SEND some children may be granted an Education, Health and Care Plan (EHC Plan) by the local authority.
-In this instance, you will also be invited to attend an annual review of your child's EHC Plan where both your own and the views of your child will be sought.
+If a child's level of SEND presents with very significant barriers to their learning and development, the school may apply to the Local Authority to carry out an Education, Health and Care Needs Assessment.
+If the Local Authority decides to grant an Education, Health and Care Plan (EHC Plan), parents/carers will also be invited to attend an annual review of their child's EHC Plan where both your own and the views of your child will be sought.